University Entrance Exams

 Having a study guide is not enough for you to ace your SSAT, SAT, SAT II, or ACT.
 You have to know how to study effectively.
 One way to do that is through spaced repetition.

-Spaced repetition is the practice of repeating the concept you are studying over and over again but there should be space or breaks in between.
-This concept believes that recurrent exposure is needed to learn something whether it’s a fact or skill.
-In addition, it considers spacing as a crucial part in retaining information.
+Spaced repetition is the practice of repeating the concept you are studying over and over again, but there should be space or breaks in between.
+This concept believes that recurrent exposure is needed to learn something, whether it’s a fact or skill.
+Besides, it considers spacing as a crucial part of retaining information.

 They were then asked to recall what they heard right after hearing it for the sixth time and again four weeks after.
 The first group fared better in the immediate recall, but the second group had better results when asked after four weeks.
-This test, hence, shows that repetitive exposure without spacing or breaks is beneficial for short term application while the latter is for long term retention.
+Hence, this test shows that repetitive exposure without spacing or breaks is beneficial for a short-term application, while the latter is for long-term retention.

-The theory of spaced repetition has been proven by thousands of additional cognitive science studies over the past century.
-The general principle is that when there is spacing between the repetitive learning, the brain tries to retrieve how the information was presented.
+Thousands of additional cognitive science studies have proved the theory of spaced repetition over the past century.
+The general principle is that when there is the spacing between the repetitive learning, the brain tries to retrieve how the information was presented.
 It’s like there’s a time when you forget the information, so your brain works to retrieve it.
-This process enhances the memory.
+This process enhances memory.

-On the other hand, if there’s no break in the repetitive learning and the learners were asked immediately, the information is fresh, thus there is no retrieval that happens.
-There is no forgetting that happens.
+On the other hand, if there’s no break in the repetitive learning and the learners were asked immediately, the information is fresh.
+Thus no retrieval happens.
+There is no forgetting what happens.
 Because there is no retrieving process, the memory is not enhanced.
 Consequently, after several days, the information is forgotten.

-In studying for tests, spaced repetition is necessary especially if you are learning concepts ahead of time.
+In studying for tests, spaced repetition is necessary, especially if you learn concepts ahead of time.

 One way to do this is to use paper flashcards.
 You may create flashcards on your own and repetitively study the information and organize/reorganize as you memorize it little by little.